 …Hiram Maxim had an idea.
 Hiram Maxim is the dictionary definition of an eccentric.
 An American by birth, he was also an inventor – creating a type of inhaler and a machine gun.
 You could argue he’s responsible for filling up most of the world’s cemeteries with the latter device, although in his own lifetime when […]Read More What Becomes of Us After Death?

-by Sheldon As the world goes mad and Summer has made way for Autumn, on a rare day off I decided to have a stroll around North London, in a haven of peace and tranquility.
-And it wasn’t around a Cemetery.
+As the world goes mad and Summer has made way for Autumn, on a rare day off I decided to have a stroll around North London.
+It wasn’t around a Cemetery, for once.
 I know, I know.
-Considering that 75% of us decide to be cremated nowadays, […]Read More Ashes to Ashes
+Considering that 75% of us decide to be cremated nowadays, I thought I’d take a slight tangent from […]Read More Ashes to Ashes

 by Sheldon The blazing hulk of the USS Tulip burnt ferociously as 29 year old John Davis gasped for breath; his head erupting from the surface of the dark waters of the Potomac.
 Embers rained down from the sky – shouting aloud, in part to let people know he was alive but also to see if any of […]Read More The Most Incredible Article About the Civil War You’ll Ever Read

-by Sheldon It’s long been an ambition of mine to go to the grave of William Hogarth.
-One of our greatest artists and political commentators: a man who more it less invented Have I Got News For You centuries before the medium that transmits it was created.
-There’s a print that shows his tomb, newly […]Read More The Artists of Chiswick Old Cemetery
+It’s long been an ambition of mine to go to the grave of William Hogarth.
+Unquestionably he is one of our greatest artists and political commentators.
+His works, from The Pilgrim’s Progress to his portraiture, offered social analysis that was as cutting as it was accessible and understandable by the British populace.
+With a free […]Read More The Creatives of Chiswick Old Cemetery